openjdm/openjdm.github.io/book/illusory_correlations.md

-so they invented two groups of people: Group A and Group B. By creating new groups instead of testing participants on existing groups that are differentiated by race or gender or class etc., the researchers could be sure that the results wouldn’t be skewed due to the participants pre=conceived beliefs and associations connected to each group.
+so they invented two groups of people: Group A and Group B. By creating new groups instead of testing participants on existing groups that are differentiated by race or gender or class etc., the researchers could be sure that the results wouldn’t be skewed due to the participants' pre-conceived beliefs and associations connected to each group.
 Group A and Group B were assigned actions that were coded as “desirable” or “undesirable”.
 Hamilton and Gifford showed each group multiple times to the participants, and every time each group was assigned four